Frequently Asked Questions

 I heard there’s flexibility to hire outside the priority occupation list—is that true?

-Each year, West Kootenay RCIP selects up to 25 priority occupations across five priority sectors.
-However, to stay flexible, the pilot allows some community recommendations to go to occupations not on the priority list, as long as they are still within one of the five priority sectors.
+Each year, West Kootenay RCIP selects up to 25 priority occupations across six priority sectors.
+However, to stay flexible, the pilot allows some community recommendations to go to occupations not on the priority list, as long as they are still within one of the six priority sectors.

-These are called emerging needs occupations.
+These are called secondary NOC occupations.
 They let the community respond to new or unexpected workforce gaps that arise during the year.

 I have a job that’s hard to hire for—why isn’t it included in RCIP?

-The West Kootenay RCIP is limited to five priority sectors and up to 25 priority occupations each year, based on data and consultation about local economic needs.
+The West Kootenay RCIP is limited to six priority sectors and 25 priority occupations each year, based on data and consultation about local economic needs.
 Even if your job is hard to fill, it may not be included if:

 The priority list is reviewed annually.
 Please contact us to share feedback or make a case for future inclusion.